 And finally, the most important thing:

-Why did the vast expanses from the Urals to Alaska turn out to be deserted?
-Where did more than a hundred million defeated tartars go?
+Why did the endless spaces from the Urals to Alaska turn out to be deserted?
+Where did more than a hundred million of the defeated Tartars go?

-Even half a century later, the development of new lands was only cartographic in nature.
+Even after half a century, the development of new lands was only cartographic in nature.
 Both in Russia and in the USA.
 Because neither the United States nor Russia simply had the resources to occupy them.
 Neither human nor material.
 Not to mention the constant threat of popular unrest in the occupied territories.
-If not only the small peoples of the North, but at least a little Slavic-Aryans survived in these territories.
+If only the small nationalities of the North, but at least some Slavic-Aryans, had survived in these territories.

-By the way, why did the northern peoples become so small?
-In North America, the invaders mercilessly massacred the local population west of the Appalachians.
-However, the Russian Empire was not caught in the genocide.
-However, all the northern peoples of Asia, who survived after 1816, have since been on the verge of extinction ...
+By the way, why did the northern peoples become so small in number?
+In North America, the occupiers mercilessly destroyed the local population west of the Appalachians.
+However, the Russian Empire was not convicted of genocide.
+However, all the northern peoples of Asia that survived after 1816 have since then been on the verge of extinction...

-Now suppose that Great Tartary was not divided either in 1775 or later.
+Now let’s assume that Great Tartaria was not divided either in 1775 or later.
 Lost another war and suffered territorial losses.
-But she remained single.
-Still representing a great danger to both the Russian Empire and the British (the Romanovs were afraid of losing the usurped throne, and the Hanoverian dynasty trembled for their Indian colonies).
+But she remained united.
+Still posing a huge danger to both the Russian Empire and the British (the Romanovs were afraid of losing the usurped throne, and the Hanoverian dynasty trembled for their Indian colonies).

-And then the chimera of the French Revolution gives birth to Napoleon, who dreams of only one thing - to take away from Britain everything acquired by overwork!
-I mean, take the best pearl out of her crown.
+And then the chimera of the French revolution gives birth to Napoleon, who dreams of only one thing - to take away from Britain everything acquired by back-breaking labor!
+I mean, take the best pearl from her crown.

-Soon Napoleon agrees with Paul I on a joint Indian campaign, which breaks down only because of the assassination of the Russian emperor (father of Alexander I).
-Without waiting for the signing of the corresponding agreement, Pavel even ordered the Don Cossacks to go on a campaign, which were already stopped by Alexander I.
+Soon Napoleon negotiates with Paul I about a joint Indian campaign, which breaks down only because of the murder of the Russian emperor (father of Alexander I).
+Without waiting for the corresponding agreement to be signed, Pavel even ordered the Don Cossacks, who had already been stopped by Alexander I, to set out on a campaign.

 But failure does not stop the stubborn Corsican.
-Disillusioned with the new Russian tsar, Bonaparte is ready to make an alliance with the Great Tartaria.
-And he makes a trip to Moscow.
-After the capture of which a direct road to India opens for his legions.
+Disappointed in the new Russian Tsar, Bonaparte is ready to enter into an alliance with Great Tartary.
+And he embarks on a campaign against Moscow.
+After the capture of which, a direct road to India opens for his legions.

-Was it because Napoleon's Great Army was so great that it had to defeat not only Russia?
-And go almost half the world!
+Is it because Napoleon's Grand Army was so great that it had to defeat not only Russia?
+And we still have to go almost halfway around the world!

-It is difficult to imagine a more terrible nightmare for the Hanoverian dynasty!
-A huge French-Tartarian army under the overall command of the most brilliant commander of all times and peoples, whose rear is provided with all the military and economic potential of Great Tartaria!
-And unhindered advance to the Indian Ocean - their diplomatic support.
-Is it not from this nightmare that King George III finally went crazy?
+It's hard to imagine a worse nightmare for the Hanoverian dynasty!
+A huge French-Tartar army under the overall command of the most brilliant commander of all times and peoples, whose rear is provided with all the military-economic potential of Great Tartary!
+And unhindered progress to the Indian Ocean is their diplomatic support.
+Was it this nightmare that drove King George III completely crazy?

-However, the main reason for what happened in 1816 was still not in this.
-The people of Great Tartaria withstood the onslaught of new world religions (Judaism, Christianity and Islam), preserved the moral purity and faith of their Ancestors and would never allow usury and extortion, rob villages and introduce slavery on their land.
+However, this was not the main reason for what happened in 1816.
+The people of Great Tartary withstood the onslaught of new world religions (Judaism, Christianity and Islam), preserved the moral purity and faith of their Ancestors and would never allow usury and extortion, robbing villages and introducing slavery on their land.

-By 1812, it became quite clear that it was impossible to defeat Bonaparte on land.
-The Emperor of the French, the King of Italy, the Protector of the Confederation of the Rhine and the Mediator of the Swiss Confederation brought all of Europe to its knees (with the exception of Britain).
-He attached someone to France, imposed his relatives on someone as rulers, forced someone to join the continental blockade.
+By 1812 it had become abundantly clear that it was impossible to defeat Bonaparte on land.
+Emperor of the French, King of Italy, Protector of the Confederation of the Rhine and Mediator of the Swiss Confederation brought all of Europe (except Britain) to its knees.
+He annexed some to France, imposed his relatives on others as rulers, and forced others to join the continental blockade.

 Cui prodest - look for who benefits.
-Who, in the end, won as a result of the victory over Napoleon and the destruction of Great Tartary along with its entire population?
+Who ultimately won as a result of the victory over Napoleon and the destruction of Great Tartary along with its entire population?

 Without a doubt, Britain.
 Or the Rothschild family?

-However, paraphrasing the classic, one can say: “I say - Britain, I mean - the Rothschilds.
-I say - the Rothschilds, I mean - Britain!
-Because by 1816 (after Nathan Rothschild's famous Waterloo stock exchange scam), the aforementioned family took over Britain.
+However, to paraphrase the classic, one can say: “I say Britain, I mean the Rothschilds.
+I say Rothschilds, I mean Britain!
+Because by 1816 (after the famous stock exchange scam of Nathan Rothschild associated with the Battle of Waterloo), the above-mentioned family took control of Britain.

 From that moment on, for almost a hundred years, Britain ruled the seas.
-Britain was ruled by the Rothschilds.
-And no one told them!
+And Britain was ruled by the Rothschilds.
+And no one ordered them!
 Great Tartaria was wiped off the face of the earth.
 France is defeated.
-Until the end of the nineteenth century, Russia could not recover from the invasion provoked by Alexander I. And when it recovered, the Rothschilds gave it new, no less destructive problems.
+Until the end of the nineteenth century, Russia could not recover from the invasion provoked by Alexander I. And when it recovered, the Rothschilds created new, no less destructive problems for it.

 As for Napoleon, after the Moscow fire he lived for another nine years.
-And he died, barely stepping over a half-century milestone.
-In the last years of his life, his health deteriorated greatly.
-Although before this fire, he did not complain about him.
-Official science has not established the cause of the premature death of the Emperor of the French.
-Someone thinks that the jailers poisoned him with arsenic.
-Some people think he died of cancer.
-Someone believes that both from one and the other.
+And he died, barely crossing the half-century mark.
+In the last years of his life his health deteriorated greatly.
+Although he had not complained about it before this fire.
+Official science has never established the cause of the premature death of the Emperor of the French.
+Someone thinks that his jailers poisoned him with arsenic.
+Some believe he died of cancer.
+Some people believe it’s from both.

-However, it may very well be that Napoleon suffered the fate of hibakusha.
-As already mentioned, seventy thousand people died during the atomic explosion in Hiroshima, and sixty in Nagasaki.
+However, it may very well be that Napoleon suffered the fate of a hibakusha.
+As already mentioned, seventy thousand people died during the atomic explosion in Hiroshima, sixty in Nagasaki.
 But the list of victims of a nuclear strike is far from exhausted.
-The total number of hibakusha (exposure-affected people) who died over the next five years from radiation sickness and other long-term effects of the atomic bombings was over two hundred and fifty thousand.
+The total number of hibakusha (people exposed to the blast) who died over the next five years from radiation sickness and other long-term effects of the atomic bombings was more than two hundred and fifty thousand.

 I had a dream...
 Not everything in it was a dream.